javiercollao/labyrinth-game/README.md

 ### Muestra del juego

-Para entender el juego más a profundidad podemos ver [la siguiente presentación](https://www.youtube.com/watch?v=0GER_22lwRg&t=465s), algunos recursos como sprites se obtuvieron del siguiente [sitio web]git (https://www.spriters-resource.com/browser_games/pcdexterslabyrinth/?source=genre)
+Para entender el juego más a profundidad podemos ver [la siguiente presentación](https://www.youtube.com/watch?v=0GER_22lwRg&t=465s), algunos recursos como sprites se obtuvieron del siguiente [sitio web](https://www.spriters-resource.com/browser_games/pcdexterslabyrinth/?source=genre)

-Items
+**Items**

 1. Microchip - Small computer chips that are required to unlock exits so Dexter can go to the next level.
 2. Byte - A small pole with the numbers 1 and 0.
 20 of these are required to get an extra life.
 The numbers can have three different colors, but it is purely cosmetic.